Locations

 On the MW

-Arriving in the early hours of 4 September, Charles hid in the grounds of White Ladies with Richard Penderel, a Catholic Recusant who family looked after the Boscobel estate.
+Arriving in the early hours of 4 September, Charles was welcomed to White Ladies by Richard Penderel, a Catholic Recusant whose family looked after the Boscobel estate.

 On the MW.
 Always open.